zephyrgoose/gptapi/README.md

 ## Cloning the Repository

 This repository uses submodules!

+The profiles used to call the gptapi are stored as their own repository: https://github.com/zephyrgoose/gptapi-profiles-public

 To clone this repository with all its submodules, use the following command:

 ```bash